 - Erase the device’s data – Getting it back might be impossible if your Android phone is stolen.
 So, you can choose to erase the phone’s data or memory here permanently.
 But, it would not delete the SD card data.
 The Find My Device function of that phone will not work anymore after data has been entirely deleted.

-It is said that Samsung Android phones are an exception to the usual process of the Find My Device method.
+It is said that Samsung Android phones are an exception to the usual Find My Device method process.
 If you are a Samsung user, it will help to know that they have an exclusive Find My Phone system.
 They have an offline finding mode similar to that of iOS devices.

-The Find My Device feature by Google does the following on an Android device.
+Google’s Find My Device feature does the following on an Android device.

 Finding a lost Android phone is more manageable due to Google’s certain functions.
 Active and updated Google Play Services are used to use these functions.
 Either way, the Find my Device function on your Android phone collects: